svendahlstrand/obscura/README.md

 mogrify -format png *.pgm
 ```

-## How to compile
+## How to install

+Install on macOS using [homebrew][9] by running `homebrew install svendahlstrand/tap/obscura`.

- `obscura` is written in C, free from dependencies, and should compile and run on most platforms.
+ For other systems you will have to build it yourself. `obscura` is written in C, free from dependencies, and should compile and run on most platforms.
 Just run `make` and find the executable in the `bin` directory.

 ## Alternatives and resources